 Happy Santa Lucia!

 This article was posted on Tuesday, December 13th, 2011 at 8:59 pm and is filed under Countries & Cultures, Holidays Around the World, Italy, Photos, Photos of People, Photos of Places, Santa Lucia, St. Lucia's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Celebration of Santa Lucia in Italy”